 So he had to go out there and capture some media attention.

-He knows how to do that, and that's uh rip his own party and rip the president.
+And that's rip his own party and rip the president.

-He said, I never, I've never intended my concern that the American people be fully informed about the conduct and consequences of the war to indicate any lessening of my support for our mission there.
+He said, I've never intended my concern that the American people be fully informed about the conduct and consequences of the war to indicate any lessening of my support for our mission there.

-The comment prompting criticism from the right and left that McCain was flip-flopping, contradicting his backing for Bush's uh policy.
+The comment prompting criticism from the right and left that McCain was flip-flopping, contradicting his backing for Bush's policy.

 Democrats criticized McCain Friday, last Friday, calling him a Monday morning quarterback and arguing he should try to change Iraq policy if he disagreed with Bush's handling of the war.